MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 # Snaps JSON-RPC API

 ::: tip Only Available in MetaMask Flask
-These methods are only available in [MetaMask Flask](https://chrome.google.com/webstore/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk).
+Snaps is only available in [MetaMask Flask](https://metamask.io/flask).

-See [here](./snaps.html#availability) for more details.
 :::

 ::: tip Feature Requests